-The art for the main release of "Ultraviolence" shows a black-and-white shot of Del Rey standing next to a vintage car.
-She has already previewed the release with lead single "West Coast," a modern rock track that has so far peaked at no. 17 on Billboard's Hot 100 chart.
+The art for the main release of Ultraviolence shows a black-and-white shot of Del Rey standing next to a vintage car.
+She has already previewed the release with lead single "West Coast", a modern rock track that has so far peaked at No. 17 on Billboard's Hot 100 chart.
 Last week, she released the promo single "Shades of Cool" from the album.
-The aforementioned track lives up to its name, being the strangest and coolest song released from "Ultraviolence" so far.
+The aforementioned track lives up to its name, being the strangest and coolest song released from Ultraviolence thus far.

 Ultraviolence follows Del Rey's major label debut, Born to Die.
 That album hit No. 2 on Billboard back in January of 2012 and it was later certified platinum for moving a million units in the U.S. this past March.
 "West Coast" is already Del Rey's second highest charting song on Billboard's Hot 100 chart.
 Only the Cedric Gervais remix of "Summertime Sadness" peaked higher when it hit No. 6 on the chart last year.